-In the first iteration of target setting in 2018, the condition can be calculated by using the International Roughness Index (IRI), but starting in 2022, the pavement condition will also consider:
+In the first iteration of target setting in 2018, the condition can be calculated by using the International Roughness Index (IRI), but as of 2022, pavement conditions are now measured using multiple factors:

-- Cracking. - Rutting where the wheel path is a visible indent in the pavement. - Faulting misalignment in sections of pavement, common on bridges and concrete roads.
+- Cracking - Rutting where the wheel path is a visible depression in the pavement. - Faulting misalignment in sections of pavement, common on bridges and concrete roads.

-SRPC chose to support the state targets in 2018 when they were initially set.
-Targets will be reevaluated in summer 2023.
+SRPC chose to support the state targets in 2018 when they were initially set, and in 2022 when the most recent targets were set.

-The chart and map on this page use the IRI condition ratings for NHS roads.
+The map on this page the IRI condition ratings for NHS roads.
 An IRI of less than 5 is considered good, and an IRI over 170 is considered poor.
 Some segments in 2016 and 2019 contained poor data quality not suitable for evaluation.